highmountaintea/create-mithril-app/README.md

 ## Usage

-First install this app with `npm i -g create-mithril-app`, then type the following:
+First install this app with `npm i -g create-mithril-app@latest`, then type the following:
 ```
 create-mithril-app <directory>
 cd <directory>